-Thank you to our speakers for joining this year’s programme.
+Thank you to our speakers for joining our 2021 programme.
 Click on their names below to read their profiles.

 Ian’s acupuncture training includes: BSc from Westminster University; studying with a private practitioner in Japan, Ikeda Yuji; clinical training in Shanghai; a year at the Jiangsu Provincial Hospital of TCM, Nanjing.
 He has worked as a private practitioner in Hove and Kendal.
 He was course director for Acupuncture at London South Bank University from 2008-2018.
 His PhD, Acupuncture and moxibustion for osteoarthritis of the knee: a component analysis approach, was completed in 2018.